MAP-AI-data/data/README.md

-# AI Adoption Share by Industry and Country
+# AI Adoption Share by Industry, Country and Year

 Industry-level AI adoption shares derived from the **MAP-AI** (Mapping Artificial Intelligence in Firms) dataset, as described in: